ahelsing/geni-tools/doc/CreatingBinaries.md

 ### Update PATH
 Ensure PATH and PYTHONPAH are set.
-For example, in Bash, edit `.bashrc`:
+For example, in bash, edit `.bashrc`:
 ```
 # set PATH so it includes geni software if it exists
 if [ -d "<PATH-TO-GENI-TOOLS-DIR>/src" ] ; then